Criminal Attorneys & DWI Lawyers in Covington, New Orleans, and Shreveport Louisiana

 After a person found in the possession of a drug has been arrested, it is decided if there should be a trial or not.
 If there is a need, the arraignment date is fixed.
 There may be a bail process, where the person can come from home to all of the court’s proceedings.
 In this case, the accused is not supposed to fail to show up on any court date.

-How Does The Barkemeyer Law Firm Help In Your Drug Possession Charge In New Orleans
+How We Help With Your Drug Possession Charge In New Orleans

 Drug possession charges are very serious offenses punishable by law.
 As such, the accused need to get a good drug possession lawyer in New Orleans.